root-project/web/primer/index.md

 pointer changes its shape when touching objects on the plot.
 When the mouse is over an object, a right-click opens a pull-down menu displaying in the top line the name of the ROOT class you are dealing with, e.g.
-`TCanvas` for the display window itself, `TFrame` for the frame of the plot, `TAxis` for the axes, `TPaveText` for the plot name.
-Depending on which plot you are investigating, menus for the ROOT classes `TF1`, `TGraphErrors` or `TH1F` will show up when a right-click is performed on the respective graphical representations.
+{% include ref class="TCanvas" %} for the display window itself, {% include ref class="TFrame" %} for the frame of the plot, {% include ref class="TAxis" %} for the axes, {% include ref class="TPaveText" %} for the plot name.
+Depending on which plot you are investigating, menus for the ROOT classes {% include ref class="TF1" %},
+{% include ref class="TGraphErrors" %} or {% include ref class="TH1F" %} will show up when a right-click is performed on the respective graphical representations.
 The menu items allow direct access to the members of the various classes, and you can even modify them, e.g. change color and size of the axis ticks or labels, the function lines, marker types and so on.
-Try it!

 {% include figure_image sect=2 fig=4
 img="ROOTPanel_SetParameters.png"